How to Celebrate AAPI Heritage Month on Social Media This May (and Beyond)

 Golden — @netflixgolden

-Earlier this year, the streaming giant Netflix launched an exclusive Instagram (and Twitter) account dedicated to spotlighting the incredible talent, storytelling, and artistry by the Asian diaspora.
+Last year, Netflix launched an exclusive Instagram (and Twitter) account dedicated to spotlighting the incredible talent, storytelling, and artistry by the Asian diaspora.

 Product of Culture — @_productofculture_